XMPro/Blueprints-Accelerators-Patterns/Accelerators/Smart Manufacturing - Bottling Plant/README.md

 **Pump RUL**

-* The recommendation is configured using two rules:
+The recommendation is configured using two rules

-  Accuracy - Alerts once the model accuracy is out by a specified percentage
+* Accuracy - Alerts once the model accuracy is out by a specified percentage

 <details>
 <summary markdown="span">Expand to view screenshot</summary>